misiektoja/spotify_monitor/docs/usage.md

 docker compose logs -f --no-log-prefix
 ```

-Stop and remove the service container without deleting the bind-mounted files:
+Stop and remove the service container:

 ```sh
 docker compose down
 ```

+This command does not delete files in the current directory.

-If the wizard did not persist the target, `docker compose up --no-log-prefix` cannot supply one.
+If the wizard did not save the target, `docker compose up --no-log-prefix` cannot supply one.
 Use the direct Compose command printed by setup:

 ```sh
 docker compose run --rm spotify_monitor "https://open.spotify.com/user/spotify_user_uri_id" --config-file /data/spotify_monitor.conf --env-file /data/.env
 ```

-The default container authentication path is hidden manual cookie entry.
-Advanced mounted Firefox import is documented under [Spotify sp_dc Cookie](configuration.md#spotify-sp_dc-cookie).
+The default container authentication method asks for `sp_dc` through a hidden prompt.
+To import from Firefox instead, mount the browser profile as described under [Spotify sp_dc Cookie](configuration.md#spotify-sp_dc-cookie).

 Host Spotify auto-play is unavailable by default inside a container because the container cannot control the Spotify client running on the host.
 Run Spotify Monitor locally if you need `TRACK_SONGS` or `--track-in-spotify`.
 The tool warns but does not disable the setting so custom host integration remains possible.

 <a id="terminal-output"></a>
 ## Terminal Output

-The `--help` output provides copy-paste examples for guided setup, private cookie entry, webhook setup, Firefox cookie import, test alerts, normal monitoring, doctor checks and friend listing.
-Commands adapt automatically to PyPI, downloaded script, Docker and Docker Compose installations.
+The `--help` output includes examples for setup, private cookie entry, webhook setup, Firefox import, test alerts, monitoring, Doctor and friend listing.
+The examples match the detected installation method.

 Spotify Monitor starts user-facing commands with the selected ASCII equalizer banner.
 Plain ASCII keeps the banner readable in terminals, redirected output and container logs.
 Machine-oriented `--version` and `--generate-config` output intentionally omit it.

-Normal monitoring shows a concise startup summary led by the target, authentication mode, polling interval, notification state, output destination, config path, dotenv path and metadata backend.
-Enabled optional features appear only when relevant.
-When logging is enabled a complete non-secret configuration summary is written once to the log while the terminal remains concise.
+Normal monitoring shows the target, authentication method, polling interval, alert state, output destination, configuration path, `.env` path and metadata source.
+Optional features appear only when enabled.
+When file logging is enabled, the log receives a complete summary that excludes private values.

 Use `--verbose` to display the complete startup summary plus rare operational events without enabling per-poll or debug HTTP logging: